magnumjs/mag.js/README.md

 #### mag.module ( domElementID, Object Literal ModuleDefinition, Optional Object Properties to pass )
-This is the core function to attach a object of instructions to a dom element, when called it is executed
+This is the core function to attach a object of instructions to a dom element, when called it is executed.

-Returns a function Object that can be used to create a clone of the instance and the instances information such as InstanceID
+Returns a function Object that can be used to create a clone of the instance and the instances information such as InstanceID.

-The function object to create a clone instance requires an index/key in its only parameter for use when in an array for identity
+The function object to create a clone instance requires an index/key in its only parameter.
+When assigned to a `state` elementMatcher, MagJS does that for you.

 These 4 methods are bound to the exact instance